mvysny/mvysny.github.io/_posts/2024-2-21-vaadin-invalid-json-1.md

 ## Configuring Atmosphere

 Create a servlet which extends VaadinSevlet and add init parameters such as `org.atmosphere.interceptor.HeartbeatInterceptor.paddingChar` to it.
-Atmosphere is configured in Vaadin's `PushRequestHandler` class.
+See `ApplicationConfig` for more configuration options.
+Atmosphere is configured in Vaadin's `PushRequestHandler` class - you can place a breakpoint there and check whether your changes took any effect.

 ## TODO

 TODO needs further investigation